fenw1ck/anp.github.io/about.md

 ### Contact me

 Contact links are below.
-I'm usually `dikaiosune` on HN and IRC (usually on Freenode and also irc.mozilla.org in the Rust channels), and `sophrosun3` when I'm occasionally on reddit.
+I'm `anp` on irc.mozilla.org, and usually `dikaiosune` on HN and other IRC, and `sophrosun3` when I'm occasionally on reddit.